 - Dedicated fighter pilots should use a dual joystick setup.

-- HOTAS setups are more suitable for larger ships and the atmospheric flight model.
+- HOTAS setups are (in general) more suitable for larger ships and the atmospheric flight model.
+Though others might disagree.

 - Single stick users need to make sure their stick has twist and a throttle.
 Either use a mouse or a keyboard to complement your stick.